Chrilleweb/dotenv-diff/README.md

    - PUBLIC_URL (src\routes\+page.ts:1) → Variables accessed through import.meta.env must start with "VITE_"
 ```

-This will help you avoid runtime errors due to misconfigured environment variables in SvelteKit projects.
+This will help you avoid runtime errors due to misconfigured environment variables in SvelteKit and Next.js projects.

 ## Detect potential secrets in your .env.example file